t2trg/t2trg-amplification-attacks/draft-irtf-t2trg-amplification-attacks.md

      ....   ....
 ~~~~
 {: #ampmulti_m title='Amplification attack using multicast' artwork-align="center"}

+Even higher amplification factors can be achieved when combining group requests
+{{I-D.ietf-core-groupcomm-bis}} and observe {{RFC7641}}.
+In this case a single
+request can result in multiple responses from multiple servers.

 An amplification attack using a multicast request and observe is
 illustrated in {{ampmulti_mn}}.
 In this case a single request results